 14. A Keepsake Journal

 Older generations have a lot of fond and important memories to share.
 Help them preserve those memories for future generations with a keepsake journal or letter set.
-The “My Life Story – So Far” journal is filled with prompts to help grandparents record their memories and all the pearls of wisdom they learned along the way.
+The prompts that fill the “My Life Story — So Far” journal help grandparents record their memories and all the pearls of wisdom they learned along the way.
 There’s even a section to write the things they still want to do, which keeps grandparents looking forward, not just back.

 For a twist on the usual gift basket, collect supplies for their favorite hobby into a basket, tub, box, or hobby-related container, such as a reusable popcorn container for a movie buff.

-Or give a golfer a DIY golf gift basket with various items they need for the game, like golf gloves, tees, and two-in-one divot tool ball markers.
+Or give a golfer a DIY golf gift basket with various things they need for the game, like golf gloves, tees, and two-in-one divot tool and ball markers.
 Don’t forget to include some personalized golf balls.
-Or have young grandchildren create custom golf balls by drawing designs on them with Sharpies, as in this example from Laughing Kids Learn.
+Or have young grandchildren create custom golf balls by drawing designs on them with permanent markers, as shown on Laughing Kids Learn.

-Keep Grandma and Grandpa active and enjoying life by treating them to classes involving their favorite hobby, whether that’s pottery, music, painting, or poker.
+Keep Grandma or Grandpa active and enjoying life by treating them to classes involving their favorite hobby, whether that’s pottery, music, painting, or poker.
 Give them a creator pass for one month of Creative Live so they can enhance their creative skills.
 Creative Live offers over 1,500 classes on subjects like photography, sewing, cake decorating, jewelry design, and songwriting.
+You can get a significantly lower monthly rate if you’re willing to make an annual commitment, and you can still pay by the month to stretch your gift-giving dollars.

 If relaxing at home in the evenings is more their style, get your grandparent an Amazon Fire TV Stick.
 It lets them stream from services like Netflix, Hulu, and Amazon Prime.
-Plus, it accesses over 7,000 apps, games, and Alexa skills.
-And they don’t have to be tech proficient to use it.
-The Alexa-enabled remote lets them access anything they want with simple voice commands.
-Just make sure you offer to set it up for them if they’re not gadget-savvy.
+But even without streaming subscriptions, it lets them access over 20,000 movies and TV shows from free apps like IMDb TV, Tubi, and Pluto TV.
+And the Alexa-enabled remote enables them to access anything they want with simple voice commands.

 Gifts Ideas From $51 – $100